WRDD (Ebensburg, Pennsylvania)

 WRDD was an American radio station, licensed to Ebensburg, Pennsylvania.
 WRDD operated at the federally assigned frequency of 1580 kHz, with a maximum power of 1,000 watts.
-The station ceased operations in 2010, and as of January 2012, has had its license cancelled.
+The station ceased operations in 2010, and had its license cancelled on March 20, 2013.

 History

 Beginnings as WEND

 WRDD first went on the air in 1961 under the ownership of the Allegheny Mountain Network under the call letters WEND, and operated from studios and offices along North Center Avenue in downtown Ebensburg.
 For most of its early years, the station operated as the simulcast sister station of WEND-FM (now WRKW).